cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 Frontend: HTML + CSS + JavaScript \
 Graph visualisation: canvas
 === Device Compatibility
-The blockchain simulator is designed to run entirely in the browser and therefore requires TypeScript support to function.
+The blockchain simulator is designed to run entirely in the browser and therefore requires JavaScript support to function.
 It is optimised for modern desktop and laptop environments using Chromium-based browsers (Google Chrome, Microsoft Edge, Opera).
 Mobile browsers may support basic interaction, but performance and visualisation features are best experienced on computer systems.
 The device running to program should have at least a refresh rate of 60Hz to run the requestAnimationFrame() function in canvas to visualise blockchain workflow.
-// TODO: Justify TypeScript
+==== TypeScript
+I will be using TypeScript to develop my blockchain simulator.
+TypeScript is a superset of JavaScript that adds static types, interfaces, and other features to enhance code quality and maintainability.
+Here are some reasons why TypeScript is a good choice for this project:
++ Type Safety: TypeScript's static typing helps catch errors at compile time, reducing runtime bugs.
+This is especially important in a complex project like a blockchain simulator where data structures and algorithms need to be precise.
++ Sustainability: TypeScript's type system makes it easier to understand and maintain code over time.
+This is crucial for a project that may evolve with new features and improvements.
+However, the when the project gets onto a website, the TypeScript code will be transpiled into JavaScript so that it can run on all browsers.
+Therefore, users do not need to have TypeScript installed on their devices to run the blockchain simulator.
+Their browsers only have to support JavaScript.

 #pagebreak()
 == Intital Sucess Criteria